Discernment: The Bridge Between Skepticism and Faith

 Skepticism has its place.

-It protects us from manipulation, from blind belief, from harmful systems that demand unquestioning obedience, but unchecked skepticism can also become a cage.
+It protects us from manipulation, from blind belief, and from harmful systems that demand unquestioning obedience, but unchecked skepticism can also become a cage.
 If we believe only what we can measure, we shrink the universe to the size of our own limited tools.
 We forget that human senses are limited — that our eyes see only a fraction of the light spectrum, our ears hear only a sliver of sound.
 There is so much beyond us.

 Skepticism alone dismisses entire dimensions of experience simply because they are not yet provable.
 And in doing so, it can disconnect us from wonder, from awe, from the very magic that moves life itself.